Drupal is a registered trademark of Dries Buytaert

 • Profile-based conversion: consistent output behavior per bundle/field.

-• Modular architecture: enable only needed submodules.
+• Modular architecture: enable only the submodules you need.

 Core features